mariaangelapellegrino/virtual_assistant_generator/README.md

 ### Running details

 To generate the Alexa skill, you have:
-- provide the configuration file (e.g., conf.json),
+- provide the configuration file (e.g., conf.json) or generate it by the configuration\_generator module,
 - create an instance of the generator (i.e., AlexaSkillGenerator()),
-- call the generate_personal_assistant function on the generator by providing the configuration file (e.g., generator.generate_personal_assistant("conf.json")).
+- call the generate\_personal\_assistant function on the generator by providing the configuration file (e.g., generator.generate\_personal\_assistant("conf.json")).

 ### Results storage

 The Alexa skill will be stored on the local path.
 The generator will create:
 - a folder named as the &lt;INVOCATION_NAME&gt; provided in the configuration file, containing
-    - generated_interaction_model.json that is the interaction model as expected by the [Alexa Developer Console](https://developer.amazon.com/alexa/console)
+    - generated\_interaction\_model.json that is the interaction model as expected by the [Alexa Developer Console](https://developer.amazon.com/alexa/console)
-    - a back_end.zip file containing the back end (implemented in JavaScript) that can be directly uploaded on [Amazon AWS](https://aws.amazon.com/).
+    - a back\_end.zip file containing the back end (implemented in JavaScript) that can be directly uploaded on [Amazon AWS](https://aws.amazon.com/).

 ## Dependencies
 The generator is implemented in Python 3.0